LeoDog896/game-solver/README.md

 # game-solver

-solve any sequential game (currently only works with combinatorial games, or 2-player perfect-information sequential games)
+solve any sequential game (currently only works with combinatorial games, aka or 2-player perfect-information sequential games)

 (more in-depth information can be found in [the book](https://leodog896.github.io/game-solver))